 - 1. Understand the organization of the healthcare industry; - Understand the principles of professional communication, including creative and critical thinking, and apply these to healthcare organizations and personal situations so as to be effective communicators, individually and in groups; - 3.
-Understand ethical and legal requirements when dealing with patient communications; - Obtain basic skills related to the creation and distribution of professional documents and publications such as memos, letters, manuals, and electronic communications; - 5.
-Know the importance of satisfying patients and their families needs; - 6.
-Acquire entry-level skills in the area of computer-based technology and information literacy; - Understand basic medical terminology in order to understand written and oral communication between health professionals and patients; - 8.
-Understand other outcomes depending on courses chosen as electives.
+Understand ethical and legal requirements when dealing with patient communications; - Obtain basic skills related to the creation and distribution of professional documents and publications such as memos, letters, manuals, and electronic communications; - Know the importance of satisfying patients and their families needs: - Acquire entry-level skills in the area of computer-based technology and information literacy; - Understand basic medical terminology in order to understand written and oral communication between health professionals and patients; - Understand other outcomes depending on courses chosen as electives.

 Placement evaluations will determine the sequencing of courses.
 Additional courses may be required.
-The suggested sequencing for full-time students is shown below.